What is a Community Foundation?

 A Community Foundation is a donor-driven organisation which seeks to accumulate contributions from a variety of sources and works to create a permanent asset base in the form of an endowment.
 This enables funds earned from the capital invested to be used in the local community.
 Check out this great little video which tells you all about Community Foundations and what they do…

-The Northland Community Foundation was established in 2004 and is one of thirteen Community Foundations in New Zealand with funding from the Tindall Foundation’s community strengthening initiatives.
-The path from establishment to a fully fledged, working Foundation is acknowledged as being likely to take ten to twelve years.
+Northland Community Foundation was established in 2004 and is one of thirteen Community Foundations in New Zealand with funding from The Tindall Foundation’s community strengthening initiatives.
+The path from establishment to a fully fledged, working community foundation is acknowledged as being likely to take ten to twelve years.

 Who decides where the money goes?

 You, as a donor, can specify your preferred charities, or the Northland Community Foundation Grants Panel will review and decide from the applications received.
 All positions on the Grants Panel are voluntary and report to the Board of Trustees.